 Imagine both Googlebot and Bingbot being smarter – much smarter.
-Instead of just grabbing text and links and pictures off pages, they might instead read those pages and extract facts about specific people and places and things from them, often referred to as named entities.
+Instead of just grabbing text and links and pictures from pages, they might instead read those pages and extract facts about specific people and places and things from them, often referred to as named entities.
 They may associate facts with those entities, and classify them based upon attributes and concepts they find online or within their query logs about them.

 These facts and concepts found in this knowledge base may also be about your business or the products you sell, or your reputation itself.

 The search engines may calculate probabilities about how well those facts and concepts match up against those entities.
-This association can influence what shows up in search results and how those are ranked, and in query suggestions, and in query refinements.
+This association can influence what shows up in search results and how those are ranked, and in query suggestions, and query refinements.

 The search crawling programs might also tag or label the content they find on pages, based upon other information that they might know about what they come across on other pages on the Web, or in the Google and Bing query log files or click log files.